Protect Yourself or a Loved One from Online Scams

 - Have computers checked for malware and protected frequently

-- Visit only known and trustworthy websites and avoid unfamiliar websites, which may have programs that take personal information without consent
+- Visit only known and trustworthy websites and avoid unfamiliar websites, which may have programs that take personal information without consent.
+You may use this mobile hack check code to determine if your phone has been hacked

 - Be suspicious and click with care